georgeajwalsh/Guardianscrape/README.md

 `year_columns = [str(year) for year in range(2014, 2024)]`

-4.This adds a new total column to df_war_cleaned by summing all the year columns
+4. This adds a new total column to df_war_cleaned by summing all the year columns

 `df_war_cleaned['Total'] = df_war_cleaned[year_columns].sum(axis=1)`

-5. THis verifies it works by calling the first 5 rows
+5. This verifies it works by calling the first 5 rows

 `df_war_cleaned.head()`